How to Create Sales, Onboarding, and Service Processes that will Wow Clients

 Sometimes clients forget boundaries.
 Being reminded of them in a friendly way has to be respected.

-She put me on a mailing list that provided me with weekly tips and trends that her clients should know.
+She added me to a mailing list that provided me with weekly tips and trends that her clients should be aware of.

-Given that this was an event, the planner made me feel like a guest at my event instead of an event planner, too.
+Given that this was an event, the planner made me feel like a guest at my own event, rather than an event planner.